AbuDhabi/Charsheets/mnm-exalted.md

 | Notes        | First grow aggressively, damaging target.
 Same limitations apply as for normal fir creation.
 Fir creation is limited by this power's cost. |

 2pp + 2pp for 4 skill points in Ranged Attack (Tree)

+Complication: Something to do with the Balance draw.